 In my opinion, there are root causes of acne and aggravating factors.
 In most cases of acne that I have treated naturally, there is a hormonal imbalance at the root of the problem.
 There are several reasons why this is not detected:

-• If hormone testing is done, hormones are rarely tested thoroughly.
+- If hormone testing is done, it is rarely performed thoroughly.
 The hormones that can contribute to acne include testosterone, DHEAs, dihydrotestosterone, prolactin, progesterone, and estradiol.

-• The “normal range the lab supplies to your doctor to interpret your hormone test results is broad.
+- The “normal range the lab supplies to your doctor to interpret your hormone test results is broad.
 This range only demonstrates an issue with your hormones when your results are extremely bad.
-Your hormones may be bad enough to cause acne but not yet bad enough to fall outside the lab ranges.
+Your hormones may be bad enough to cause acne, but not yet outside the lab ranges.

 Aggravating Factors for Acne